 "Go outwards in community to encounter life and people on the margins": the Acts of the 2017 General Chapter subdivide this into three aspects, which certainly form the central theme of the Chapter.
-We want to be ready to put into practice the precious orientations of that important chapter of the Congregation, totally in tune with Pope affirms: "The Church must go outwards or it is not the Church."
+We want to be ready to put into practice the precious orientations of that important chapter of the Congregation, totally in tune with Pope Francis who on different occasions affirms: "The Church must go outwards or it is not the Church."